rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

 .. py:function:: limit_to_one(A, prc=50, min_dist=5)

-   Processes a multi-peaked ratemap (ie grid cell) and returns a matrix where the multi-peaked ratemap consist of a single peaked field that is
+   Processes a multi-peaked ratemap and returns a matrix where the multi-peaked ratemap consist of a single peaked field that is
    a) not connected to the border and b) close to the middle of the ratemap

+   :param A: The ratemap
+   :type A: np.ndarray
+   :param prc: The percentage of the peak rate to threshold the ratemap at
+   :type prc: int
+   :param min_dist: The minimum distance between peaks
+   :type min_dist: int

+   :returns: RegionProperties of the fields (list of RegionProperties)
+             The single peaked ratemap (np.ndarray)
+             The index of the field (int)
+   :rtype: tuple